Removing RBI’s restrictions on digital currencies like Bitcoin could give them a fresh lease of life

 With the looming bill on the sector that could regulate them to an extent, cryptocurrencies may seem not worth our time or too hard to decipher but in them lies the key to a lot of disruptions.

-Sending money across geographies could get revolutionised and financial inclusion could get a huge boost if they are integrated into the mainstream in the future.
+Sending money across geographies could get revolutionized and financial inclusion could get a huge boost if they are integrated into the mainstream in the future.
+Apart from integrating cryptocurrencies, there must be regulations in place.
+The current lot of Cryptocurrencies – Bitcoin, Litecoin, Ethereum, Dogecoin, are very volatile & get affected a lot by the thoughts of few people.